Assault charges involving family dropped against boxer | WHIZ News

 Spadafora’s attorney said he plans to seek a bond hearing next week so his client can enter an in-patient alcohol treatment program.

-Spadafora won the vacant International Boxing Federation lightweight belt in 1999 but surrendered the title after he was charged with shooting his then-girlfriend in 2003.
+Spadafora won the vacant International Boxing Federation lightweight belt in 1999 but surrendered the title in 2003.